tylernford/LRIC/content/_index.md

     booming.
 Over the coming years some of the greatest opportunities will be in retail investment and development.
   photo: "/uploads/placeholder_2.jpg"
+featured:
+  heading: Why Is Texas Our Target Market?
+  body: It’s population is growing by more than 1000 people per day.
+The economy is
+    booming.
+Over the coming years some of the greatest opportunities will be in retail investment and development.
+  photo: "/uploads/placeholder_2.jpg"

 ---